centria/cs-exercises-20/README.md

 ## Object Oriented Programming

-When crEating own classes, make sure to include the correct **namespace** so you can reference it from your Program.cs file.
+When creating own classes, make sure to include the correct **namespace** so you can reference it from your Program.cs file.
 We'll get to namespaces later.
 For now, whenever you crEate a new class, **use the folder name as the namespace**.

 You can test your own classes in the Main if you want to, but it is not necessary.
 It does, of course, help you understand your code, and the exercises might include some examples, how the classes should work.